 I just need to be diligent in mine…by staying vigilant in self-examination and confession.

-I don’t want sin affecting my intimacy with the Father and producing consequences requiring discipline.
+I don’t want sin to affect my intimacy with the Father and producing consequences that require discipline.
 No thanks.

 This Bible verse is FIRE!

 Verse 7 lit a bright candle of my spirit.